r3dact3d/r3dact3d.github.io/index.md

 ---
 layout: home
-title: Home
 ---

-# Welcome to My Blog
+# Access Granted: Open Source

 Hi, I'm Brady T, a Red Hat Architect with a passion for the outdoors and amateur radio.
 On this site, you'll find a collection of my technical articles, blog posts, and other content.